-File management: The cpanel also provides an efficient file management system where you can easily manage your files.
-It allows you to create FTP accounts to upload, create, organise, modify and manage files effectively.
+File management: The pCanel also provides an efficient file management system where you can easily manage your files.
+It allows you to create FTP accounts to upload, create, organize, modify and manage files effectively.
 With the file manager, you cal also back up and restore files.

-Domain Management: The domain management allows you to effectively manage your domains, you can configure sub-domains, alias domains and addon domains.
+Domain Management: Domain management allows you to effectively manage your domains, you can configure sub-domains, alias domains, and addon domains.
 It also provides the feature to manage your DNS zone settings.

-Security: The cpanel also provides the option to set up or install a SSL certificate on your server.
+Security: The Cpanel also provides the option to set up or install an SSL certificate on your server.

 Other Software: Cpanel also provides users with pre-installed tools to make for effecti9ve website or app building.

 Advanced Tools: This option provides other useful tools for automation.